TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Introduction

 Building upon the aforementioned considerations and inspired by Spatial Transformer Networks (STN) and TrOCR, this paper introduces a novel license plate recognition framework that leverages a Transformer-based encoder-decoder architecture.
 We propose TransLPRNet, a lightweight model that integrates joint visual and textual pre-training for both single-line and double-line license plate recognition.
 Additionally, we design a License Plate Perspective Transformation Network (PTN), driven by view classification information that distinguishes whether an image depicts a frontal view of a license plate.
 An extended dataset is constructed by combining synthetically generated double-line license plate images with the CCPD dataset; this augmentation employs an information redundancy removal strategy to enrich the dataset with double-line plate images while preserving the completeness and scale of the original CCPD training set.
 Compared to other mainstream license plate recognition algorithms, our approach achieves superior results.
 The main contributions of this work are summarized as follows:

 1. A lightweight vision-language hybrid license plate recognition network, TransLPRNet, is proposed.
-It employs a pre-trained MobileViTv3 \cite{wadekar2022mobilevitv3} model as the encoder and a MiniMLv2 \cite{wang2020minilmv2} model as the decoder.
+It employs a pre-trained MobileViTv3 \cite{wadekar2022mobilevitv3} model as the encoder and a lightweight transformer decoder.
 Experimental results show that, compared to TrOCR, TransLPRNet significantly reduces the number of model parameters and computational complexity, while also achieving notable improvements in recognition accuracy and inference speed.
 Additionally, this network demonstrates excellent performance and strong adaptability in recognizing single-line and double-line Chinese license plates.

 2. A Perspective Transformation Network (PTN) for automatic rectification is introduced, which leverages weak supervision from a lightweight binary classification network to enable rapid automatic correction of various license plate types.
 PTN effectively rectifies perspective distortions in license plates captured from different scenes by identifying frontal-view images, thereby significantly reducing annotation costs.